Our 10 Must-Read Stories — the OZY Highlight Reel | OZY

 Why you should care

-From "uplifting" drinks to choose-your-own-adventure phone games, here’s the best of OZY this week.
+From a marathon super-mentor to climate-clever cats, here’s the best of OZY this week.

-This week we met three extraordinary people: a young pro boxing and social media star, a woman who is working to legitimize sex work in Mexico City and a space anthropologist who wants us to fix our earthly problems before taking them to Mars.
+This week we learned a lot about climate surprises — from why Somaliland is learning to fish to how climate change is impacting donations.
+And we met a plucky group of cats surviving in a strange space and saw what our future vacation destinations might look like in 100 years.

-Read on for stories about dodgy “uplifting” energy drinks, a memorable drive in Germany, a Scotch whisky warning and a tradition of blood-sucking in the Big Apple.
+There’s more.
+Read on to meet the man coaching rising-star runners at the New York City Marathon, a scientist-comedian who is challenging Viking myths and a scientist who’s designing disease-fighting dinners just for you.
+Plus, ghosts hailing taxis in Japan?
 Here are our favorites on OZY this week.

 Much more >>